-This easy pumpkin pie recipe is better than Libby’s pumpkin pie and just as simple!
-The refrigerated pie crust doesn’t need to be pre-baked which means this pie comes together very quickly!
+This easy pumpkin pie recipe is better than Libby's pumpkin pie!
+No need to pre-bake the refrigerated pie crust, which means this pie comes together very quickly.

 If you're reading this post, that means you either like pumpkin pie, or you know someone who does and need a recipe for it.
 Sure, you can find an easy pumpkin pie recipe on the can of Libby's pumpkin puree, but trust me when I tell you that THIS pumpkin pie recipe is much better.